Methodology

 Test reproducibly

 Run the assessment with a fixed methodology.
-223 queries per model.
-Same queries for every implementation.
-Same scoring logic.
-The customer connects their model endpoint to the Modulith API.
-The assessment runs blind — like any laboratory, Modulith does not know whose sample it is testing until after the result is recorded.
+254 queries per model.
+New prompts each report day, identical across all models on each day.
+3 runs per week.
+The assessment runs blind — like any laboratory, we do not know whose sample we are testing until after the result is recorded.

 STEP 04